Can I Buy Treasury Bonds on Charles Schwab?

 Schwab Auction Dates and Maturity

-When browsing and buying Treasuries, you will see that there are numerous auction and maturity dates.
+When you look for Treasuries, you’ll see many auction and maturity dates.

-If you want to acquire new Treasuries at auction, it is crucial to know when new securities become available.
-Short-term instruments (weekly T-Bills) are auctioned each week, while longer-term choices are auctioned monthly.
+If you want to buy new Treasuries at auction, it’s good to know when new ones are available.
+Short-term securities (weekly T-Bills) are auctioned every week, and longer-term ones are auctioned every month.

 Schwab Treasury Bonds Summary